dictionaria/pydictionaria/tutorials/submission-workflow.md

 ### Adding submitted content to the new directory.

 Put the files for the submission directly into the `submissions/<submission-id>` folder.

-TODO what about CLDF input

-⇒ See the `processing-sfm.md` tutorial file for the filename conventions for SFM input.
+For dictionaries in Toolbox's SFM format `dictionaria` expects the following file names:

+ * `db.sfm` – Main SFM database containing the dictionary itself
+ * `examples.sfm` – (Optional) SFM database containing examples
+ * `glosses.flextext` – (Optional) Flextext containing glossed examples

 ### Editing the `md.json` metadata file